isomerpages/govtech-corp/media/technews/_posts/2022-03-31-post-Supporting Women in (Gov)Tech Beyond International Women’s Day.md

 for different ideas.
 Part of our organic efforts has been to support women in tech, both within GovTech and outside, including girls.</p>
 <p>Last year, we were among more than 50 companies that took part in the&nbsp;
-<a href="https://sgtech.org.sg/SGTECH/Web/Initiatives/SG-Women-in-Tech-Company-Pledge/SG-Women-in-Tech-Company-Pledge.aspx" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">SG Women in Tech Corporate Pledge</a>&nbsp;to signal our commitment to
+<a href="https://www.sgwomenintech.sg/our-partnerships/corporate-pledge-stories/" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">SG Women in Tech Corporate Pledge</a>&nbsp;to signal our commitment to
-create a conducive environment with a support system to attract, retain and develop more women in tech.
+creating a conducive environment with a support system to attract, retain and develop more women in tech.
 In particular, we pledged to:</p>
 <ul data-tight="true" class="tight">
 <li>